 As a founder of the electronic trading group Trading Connections, which subsequently grew to become OSTC, Mark Slade has been with the business from its earliest days in 2000.

 Mark started his career in London in 1987 at WBB, an institutional German trading company, before moving to live and work for the firm in Germany for three years.
 On his return to London, he helped it set up and trade a multi-asset investment fund, before becoming an independent trader (a ‘local’) on the LIFFE and IPE exchanges in the mid-1990s.

 Mark describes himself as fair, rational and knowledgeable, with problem-solving and man management as his key skills.
 As OSTC’s Vice Chairman he oversees the core operational committee, championing OSTC’s culture of robust governance across all areas to ensure the Company remains focused on its long-term goals, its growth is built upon secure foundations and that collective excellence is at the heart of everything that OSTC delivers.
 His proudest achievement is helping to set up OSTC and watching it become the international organisation it is today.

 Read Michael Shirley's story

 Michael joined OSTC in 2003 and, having risen through the ranks, is now Head of Trading.
-He embraced the business’ entrepreneurial culture immediately, initially establishing a group specialising in trading interest rates and commodities.
+He embraced the business’ spirit of shared opportunity and its entrepreneurial culture immediately, establishing his own group within OSTC specialising in trading interest rates and commodities.